Breaking the Coupled Cluster Barrier for Machine Learned Potentials of Large Molecules: The Case of 15-atom Acetylacetone

 where $\tau$ is the imaginary time; $\langle V(\tau) \rangle$ is the average potential over all the walkers that are alive; $N(\tau)$ is the number of live walkers at time $\tau$; $\alpha$ is a parameter that can control the fluctuations in the number of walkers and the reference energy.
 Finally, the average of the reference energy over the imaginary time gives an estimate of ZPE (or the energy of the excited state in a fixed-node calculation).

 For AcAc, DMC calculations were performed in Cartesian coordinates in full dimensionality.
-For fixed-node calculation, we assume that the node is $r_\text{OH2}=r_\text{OH4}$ (using the numbering scheme shown in the top panel of Figure~\ref{fig: numbering scheme}).
-Initially, the H atom is closer to one O (say O4), so if $r_\text{OH4}$ of a walker becomes larger than $r_\text{OH2}$, that walker crosses the node and would be instantly removed.
+For fixed-node calculation, we assume that the node is $r_\text{H1O2}=r_\text{H1O3}$ (using the numbering scheme shown in Fig. S1 of the SI).
+Initially, the H1 atom is closer to one O, say O3, so if $r_\text{H1O3}$ of a walker becomes larger than $r_\text{H1O2}$, that walker crosses the node and would be instantly removed.
 An additional correction was made for the excited state by taking recrossing into consideration.\cite{Anderson1976}

-Ten DMC simulations were performed for each state, and in each simulation, 30000 walkers were equilibrated for 5000 steps, and then were propagated for 50000 steps to compute the energy, with a step size of 5.0 au.
+Ten DMC simulations were performed for each state, and in each simulation, 30 000 walkers were equilibrated for 5000 steps, and then were propagated for 50 000 steps to compute the energy, with a step size of 5.0 au.
 In these simulations, $\sim 10^{10}$ potential energy evaluations are required; clearly these cannot be done without an efficient PES.